 - Small funnel

 - Place about 1 to 2 inches of water in the bottom pan of the double boiler.
 Place the pan on the stove, set to low-to-medium heat.

 - Place the top pan of the double boiler onto the bottom pan.
 Add the MCT oil and the CBD Isolate powder.

 - Stir gently until the CBD isolate is fully dissolved.

 - Remove double boiler from heat and allow CBD tincture to cool.

 - Use the funnel to pour CBD tincture from pan into the dropper bottle.
 Keep in refrigerator when not in use.

 Adding daily servings of CBD tincture to your routine encourages balance and wellness.
 CBD interacts with your body’s endocannabinoid system, its largest regulatory network.
-The endocannabinoid system is responsible for keeping nearly all of your functions – some of which include mood, appetite, sleep, and pain and immune response – in homeostasis.
+The endocannabinoid system is responsible for keeping a long list of your body’s functions in homeostasis.

 CBD interacts with cannabinoid receptors found throughout the central and peripheral nervous systems and the immune system to stimulate the endocannabinoid system and support its efforts in keeping functions balanced.

-Because they offer easy and precise dosage control, CBD tinctures are also an ideal option for those who like to take CBD supplements throughout the day for consistent CBD levels.
+Because they offer easy and precise potency control, CBD tinctures are also an ideal option for those who like to take CBD servings throughout the day for consistent CBD levels.
 You can also up your daily CBD serving by quickly taking additional drops of the CBD tincture.